A petition has launched to require members appointed to the Canadian Firearms Advisory Committee to possess Possession and Acquisition Licences

 Before the end of its first day the petition has already seen over 1,500 signatures.

 The Canadian Coaliation for Firearm Rights, or CCFR, is a volunteer organization representing the Canadian firearm owning community that focuses on educating the general public and mainstream media about issues affecting gun owners.
-Wilson is also the organization’s director for Ontario.
+Wilson was also previously the organization’s director for Ontario.

 The Canadian Firearms Advisory Committee, established in 2006, is tasked with providing to the federal government “advice on measures to reform Canada’s firearms policies, laws and regulations to ensure an up-to-date firearms regime that will keep Canadians safe”.